Summary

 Dental Sprays

 One more thing that you can always try is the dental sprays.
 They are just amazing when it comes to removing the tartar.
-Once your dog calms down, simply pat his head and neck, then squeeze the spray on the teeth and gums of your dog.
+Once your dog calms down, pat his head and neck, then squeeze the spray on your dog’s teeth and gums.

-Now talking about the procedure, simply spray it 30 minutes before serving food to your dog.
-Now you can do the same after feeding your dog as well.
+Now, about the procedure, spray it 30 minutes before serving food to your dog.
+Now, you can do the same after feeding your dog as well.
 But the gap should be 30 minutes.
-Make sure you choose the dental spray made of organic ingredients to keep any kind of gum disease at bay.
+Make sure you choose a dental spray of organic ingredients to keep any gum disease at bay.

 Dog Chewing Bones

-Dog chewing bones is again one of the best things you can rely on when removing the tartar.
+Dog-chewing bones are again one of the best things you can rely on when removing the tartar.
 But you will have to select the bones of the appropriate size.
-Make sure that it is not too small, so it does not get easily swallowed.
+Make sure it is manageable so it does not get easily swallowed.

 On the other hand, it should not be big enough to create a choking problem.
 Just be sure that the whole bone fits well into his mouth.

-Now speaking of which bones to get, be certain you pick the raw type bones.
+Now, of which bones to get, be certain you pick the raw type of bones.
 Otherwise, the bones from the market can get splintered, which may damage the teeth of the dog.

 Dental Care Additives

-The next you can add to your list is the dental care additives.
+The next thing you can add to your list is dental care additives.
 These additives are designed to add freshness to the water and help fight the bacteria responsible for causing the tartar.

-Now one thing you need to be clear of is that take recommendations from your vet, whether he suggests dental or water additives.
+Now, one thing you need to be clear of is to take recommendations from your vet, whether he suggests dental or water additives.

 Those mentioned above are some smart tricks you can apply to keep the tartar away.
 Remember that these are home remedies.
 But if the tartar buildup is too dense and hard, then, of course, you should seek professional cleaning.

-Besides that, make it a routine that you should make your dog visit the vet every month for a thorough dental check-up.
-Make sure you set up the dog’s teeth cleaning routine at the veterinary dispensary.
+Besides that, make it a routine for your dog to visit the vet every month for a thorough dental check-up.
+Ensure you set up the dog’s teeth cleaning routine at the veterinary dispensary.

 It will get easier for the dog owners as well.
 Thus, by now, you have the best solution for how to remove tartar from dog teeth.
-As dog owners, you need to be very careful about your pup’s dental conditions, right from they are young.
+As dog owners, you must be very careful about your pup’s dental conditions from when they are young.